scottcorgan/series/README.md

   });
 ```

-### drain()

-Runs each method in the chain b draining the chain queue on next tick.

 ## TODO

 * more detailed documentation
 * allow callbacks on each chained method
-* allow promises to be passed in as inititial value to chain
+* allow promises to be passed in as inititial value to series
 * **Series** module examples